-The New England 1000 which is put on by Vintage Rallies, is an all-inclusive event with luxury hotels, gourmet restaurants, and fun things to see and do.
+The New England 1000 is put on by Vintage Rallies and is an all-inclusive event.
+It features luxury hotels, gourmet restaurants, and fun things to see and do.
 Everything is handled for you, including luggage, experienced mechanics and free loaner sports cars if your rally car breaks.

 It all starts with the cars.
-Our Car of the Rally Award went to Steve and Michelle Wolf’s 1954 Ford SAF Comete Monte Carlo, a car so rare I’d never even heard of it, let alone seen one.
+Our Car of the Rally Award went to Steve and Michelle Wolf’s 1954 Ford SAF Comete Monte Carlo.
+It’s a car so rare, I’d never even heard of it, let alone seen one.
 Under the Pinin Farina-styled body built by Facel, there’s a 3.9-liter Flathead Ford V-8.
 Who knew?

-Our Spirit of the Rally Award went to Rob and Patricia Moler, who drove a 1957 Ferrari 250 GT Testa Rossa.
-Because his restorers started with the pontoon fender aluminum bodywork that raced at Sebring in 1958 and built a car under it, Rob Moler is careful to call his superlative machine a “replica.”
-Trust me, at any world-class concours this summer, you’ll find cars that were restored from a number plate and a stack of parts, cars that are much less “real” than Rob’s immaculately authentic Testa Rossa.
+Our Spirit of the Rally Award went to Rob and Patricia Moler.
+They drove a 1957 Ferrari 250 GT Testa Rossa.
+Because his restorers started with the pontoon fender aluminum bodywork that raced at Sebring in 1958 and built a car under it, Rob Moler is careful to call his superlative machine a “replica”.
+Trust me, at any world-class concours this summer, you’ll find cars that were restored from a number plate and a stack of parts.
+Additionally, cars that are much less “real” than Rob’s immaculately authentic Testa Rossa.

 Bob and Sandy Cushman brought a gorgeous 1959 AC Ace-Bristol, finished in a subtle gray-green that gives it an ethereal, almost ghostly aura.
-We all unanimously decided we’d rather have this delicate descendant of the Tojeiro-Bristol than a later Shelby Cobra that substituted brute force for precision under the same basic body shell.
+We all unanimously decided we’d rather have this delicate descendant of the Tojeiro-Bristol than a later Shelby Cobra.
+Cobra’s often substituted brute force for precision under the same basic body shell.

 Then there’s Peter and Kathy Sachs’ 1961 Ferrari 250 GT Pininfarina Aerodynamica Berlinetta Speciale.
 This one-off was built for the Ferrari importer in France.
 It looks very much like a slightly shrunken Ferrari 400 Superamerica, but erected on a full-race 3-liter chassis.
 Spectacular!